 Put SD CARD with firmware on to MMI slot 1 or 2, go to Engineering menu > Update > select source > then select USER DEFINED.

 In DEVICE SELECTION select only GEMMI to be updated.

 Every option under GEMMI has to be selected!

 PLEASE REMEMBER TO SELECT ONLY APPLICATION, DO NOT SELECT BOOTLOADER!

 After final reboot it should start working! – Remember to insert SIM card in to slot =)

 I don’t have SIM card slot in my MMI but want Audi Connect & Google Earth

-There’s an option, that you can also enable Audi Connect with Google Earth, you’ll need external device – please take a look on our product here (click).
+There’s an option, that you can also enable Audi Connect with Google Earth, you’ll need external device – please take a look on this manual.